Nice to meet you.

 Problem statement

 This is where you address the elephant in the room - the problem statement.
-The prospect is here with an issue which they are not capable of solving.
+The prospect is here with an issue that they are not capable of solving.
 You must clearly state the problem as you have understood it.
 This establishes a sense of trust that if the seller understands the problem well, they will address it with the most optimal solution.

 Proposed solution